ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 ## [From _The Congregationalist._](https://iiif.archivelab.org/iiif/sim_congregationalist-and-herald-of-gospel-liberty_1897-01-07_82_1?page=34)

 #### 1897-01-07 &middot; Boston, Mass.

 <table style="width: 100%;"><tr><td style="width: 50%">

-streets he was accosted one day by a very
-dirty little street gamin with: ‘‘Shine your
-boots, sir?”

-The urchin was importunate, and the pro-
-fessor, impressed with the extreme filthiness
-of the boy’s face, remarked: “I don’t want a
+face, remarked: “I don’t want a
 shine, my lad, but if you go and wash your
 face I’ll give you a sixpence.”’